Dylan Wang: 2022–present: Rising popularity

 In January 2022, Wang joined the Hi 6 Group, the host group of Hunan Satellite TV's variety show Hello, Saturday led by He Jiong.
 He was also a regular cast member in the second season of celebrity reality show Wonderland.
 In July 2022, he joined the Douyin urban exploration reality show Going All Out Action School, along with Huang Minghao, Victor Qin and Hanikezi.
 In the same month, he participated in the sports reality series Basketball Buddies, a collaboration between NBA China and Kuaishou.

 Wang later starred in iQiyi's xianxia drama Love Between Fairy and Devil, playing the role of Dongfang Qingcang.
 The show premiered in August 2022, and became the fourth drama on the iQiyi platform to exceed ten thousand points of performance metric in popularity within two weeks of its premiere, ranking first across all 191 territories worldwide on iQiyi.
 The series propelled Wang to widespread fame domestically, with his social media following increasing rapidly across all platforms while the show was being aired.
 On November 9, Wang was selected for China Movie Channel's 2022 Stars and Seas Young Actors Selection Program, upon recommendation by his Wonderland 2 co-star and veteran actress Song Dandan.
 Those chosen receive enhanced training and greater access to resources for advancing their acting careers.
-In December 2022, Wang launched his own fashion brand, D.DESIRABLE, holding 51% of the shares, with the rest controlled by his agency owner's spouse.

 From late 2022 to early 2023, Wang's historical costume drama Unchained Love was aired on iQiyi.
 He also starred in modern sitcom Never Give Up, which was aired on iQiyi in early 2023.
 His period drama Youth in the Flames of War was aired on Jiangsu Television 3 years after filming wrapped.
 His romance drama Only for Love with actress Bai Lu was aired on Mango TV and Hunan TV in November 2023.